Well, I guess stats why they call it the blues.

 - 28% don’t have an Android app.

-- 44% do not have a tablet optimised site.
+- 44% do not have a tablet optimized site.

 - 46% don’t support responsive web design.

-Here’s an infographic from Formstack, claiming that 45% of online shoppers are more likely to shop on websites offering personalised recommendations, while personalised triggered emails boast 25% higher open rates and 51% higher click-through rates.
+Here’s an infographic from Formstack, claiming that 45% of online shoppers are more likely to shop on websites offering personalized recommendations, while personalized triggered emails boast 25% higher open rates and 51% higher click-through rates.

 YouTube’s most watched ads of 2014

 According to Google itself, the top 10 ads earned a combined 330m views globally and contrary to expectation, Sainsbury’s Christmas ad topped the charts, racking up more UK views than the John Lewis Christmas advert.

 - Sainsbury’s Christmas 2014 Ad